BurntSushi/termcolor/doc/rg.1.md

 --column
 : Show column numbers (1 based) in output.
 This only shows the column numbers for the first match on each line.
 Note that this doesn't try to account for Unicode.
 One byte is equal to one column.
+This implies --line-number.

 --context-separator *SEPARATOR*
 : The string to use when separating non-continuous context lines.
 Escape